Undergraduate Course Catalog 2016-2017

 More detailed information on our various program areas and concentrations follow.

 - Civil technology students have a variety of experiential classroom experiences available to them, including materials testing, residential wiring, field surveying, high-precision and mapping-grade GPS, laser scanning, welding, and many others.
-Unique to civil technology are two exclusive state-of-the-art computer labs with 24/7 access.
+Unique to civil technology are two exclusive state-of-the-art computer labs with ample access.
 These labs feature the most up-to-date software for computer aided design (CAD), geographic information systems (GIS), building information modeling, 3D architectural design (BIM/Revit), project management, civil design, surveying and mapping, and point-cloud modeling.

 - Forest technology students integrate all aspects of forest management as they complete projects on more than 3,000 acres of University land.
 Using the school's sawmill and harvesting equipment, they contribute to the sustainable management of UNH lands.
 In the classroom and the forest, they develop skills and techniques critical to the future ecological and economic health and management of the natural resources of the state and region.
 Students are expected to enhance class work with an extensive work experience requirement.
+The curriculum is accredited by the Society of American Foresters (the first two-year program in the U.S. to complete the accreditation process).

-- Horticultural technology students have the use of the Thompson School horticultural facilities (glass and poly covered greenhouses used for propagation and cultivation of a wide selection of ornamental plant material), refrigerated compartments, display gardens (public and private), and the campus arboretum as well as a wide variety of landscaping tools and equipment.
+- Horticultural technology students have the use of the Thompson School horticultural facilities (glass- and poly-covered greenhouses used for propagation and cultivation of a wide selection of ornamental plant material), refrigerated compartments, display gardens (public and private), and the campus arboretum as well as a wide variety of landscaping tools and equipment.
 Students design, install, and maintain landscaping components on the grounds of the University and with local organizations and homeowners in surrounding communities.

 - Students can customize their own agricultural course of study in the integrated agriculture management program.
 Possibilities for study include: sustainable agriculture, organic production, local foods, farmers markets, slow food, community-supported agriculture, business, and nutrition, as well as soil, water, and forest conservation.
 As a cross-curricular program, integrated agriculture management shares extensive facilities with several UNH programs.
-These include greenhouse and hoop-house complexes, pasture and crop lands, multiple-use demonstration forest lands, "forever wild" College Woods, two dairies (one organic), equine and small animal facilities, a state-of-the-art sawmill, a large-scale composting operation, computer labs for GIS and CAD, the campus landscape plant collections, and horticultural research farms for fruit, vegetables, and ornamentals.
+These include greenhouse and hoop-house complexes, pasture and crop lands, multiple-use demonstration forest lands, "forever wild" College Woods, two dairies (one organic), equine and small animal facilities, a large-scale composting operation, computer labs for GIS and CAD, the campus landscape plant collections, and horticultural research farms for fruit, vegetables, and ornamentals.
 Most of these facilities are on campus or within walking or campus shuttle distance.

 Associate in Applied Science